Why your CAT preparation plans are failing ?

 Why you want to spend 2 precious years and 2 million INR into an MBA program ?

-You might say - for a higher pay, to extent your academic pursuit, to earn some social currency, to enter a challenging work environment or to enjoy a high profile lifestyle (you know all those suits, foreign travels, star hotel stays... which makes your FB profile looks like a Karan Johar Movie :wink: ).
+You might say - for a higher pay, to extent your academic pursuit, to earn some social currency, to enter a challenging work environment or to enjoy a high profile lifestyle (you know all those suits, foreign travels, star hotel stays... which makes your FB profile looks like a Karan Johar Movie ;) ).
 All are good reasons.
-But have you ever thought what's happening inside a B school that makes their students worth of all this good stuffs ?
+But have you ever thought what's happening inside a B school that makes its students worth of all this good stuffs ?
 Again, there is no magic here.
 I started my career a decade back and I had the good fortunate to work closely with people who were graduated from top business schools.
 All these folks were so wonderful that it was a treat watching them work.
 In my observation, the common trait of these people were their ability to handle pressure and to get things done.
 They go through various hurdles every single day and somehow they managed to build an attitude like "Hey look, another challenge!
 Let's get this done!".
-What is the role of B-School in this ?
+What is the role of a B-School in this ?
 Did they transformed them ?
 I feel No. They didn't transformed them, but the grilling MBA program polished the skills they already had.
 The Life inside a B-School is tough and many a times, even getting a decent sleep itself becomes a challenge.
 Once you managed the hell, fire walk becomes a cake walk, right ?

 All the best folks!